KranthiPyreddy/famous-apple-12cd3/src/pages/Marketing.md

     content: >-
       We have two kinds of customers the

-      1.  hospitals, pharmacies
+      1. Hospitals, Pharmacies

-      2.  patients
+      2. Patients

       Hospitals, pharmacies can also be considered as investors as we are going